What Others Should Know if Something Bad Happens to You

 Members of the Women Who Money team have been through each page of the information and emergency documents binder.
 And we agree that even though it might be one of the most difficult things you’ve ever done, it will be one of the most important things you’ve ever done.

 We’ve chosen to highlight this product because we believe in it.

 It doesn’t matter if you're single, have a spouse or partner, or if you have kids or grandkids – if something happens to you, this is a gift to those you love.

-You can purchase your In Case of Emergency Binder and get started on it today for just $29!
+You can grab your In Case of Emergency Binder and get started on it today for just $39!